Arashhs/academic-kickstart/content/home/experience.md

     description: |
       **Responsibilities include:**

-      * Designed and developed complex automated business processes.
+      * Engineered and implemented sophisticated automated business processes, utilizing cutting-edge technologies and methodologies to enhance efficiency and accuracy.
-      * Took the high-level requirements and transformed them into functional specifications with detailed development plans.
+      * Translated high-level requirements into comprehensive functional specifications, devising detailed development plans that aligned with strategic objectives and technical constraints.
-      * Prepared and executed User Acceptance Testing (UAT), developed improvement plans, and took accountability for fixing identified errors.
+      * Orchestrated and executed rigorous User Acceptance Testing (UAT), employing systematic testing strategies to identify and rectify errors, demonstrating a commitment to quality and continuous improvement.
-      * Designed and developed web forms for the given specifications.
+      * Conceptualized, designed, and developed intricate web forms in accordance with given specifications, leveraging modern web technologies and best practices to ensure compliance with business requirements.

   - title: "Research: Design and Analysis of a Secure Smart-Card-Based Healthcare System"
     company: "Amirkabir University of Technology"